-Four of the 7 HCoV (HCoV-NL63, -229E, -OC43, and -HKU1) cause mild and self-limiting upper respiratory tract infections, such as the common cold, but can cause severe lower respiratory tract infections, including pneumonia, in infants, the elderly, and the immunocompromised.
-These HCoV infections show a seasonal pattern with most cases occurring in the winter months in temperate climates.
+Four of the 7 viruses cause mild and self-limiting upper respiratory tract infections, such as the common cold, but they can cause severe lower respiratory tract infections, including pneumonia, in infants, older people, and people whose immune systems are not working well.
+These HCoV infections show a seasonal pattern with most cases occurring in the winter months in temperate climate countries.

 Three of the 7 HCoV (SARS-CoV, MERS-CoV, and SARS-CoV2) have caused major outbreaks of deadly pneumonia in the 21st century.

 The first of these outbreaks, severe acute respiratory syndrome (SARS), first emerged in November 2002 in Guangdong province in southern China and caused an epidemic that spread within months to 29 countries and 6 continents.
 It sickened over 8,000 people and killed almost 800 worldwide.
-The majority of cases occurred in China and Hong Kong.
+The majority of cases occurred in Mainland China and Hong Kong.
 In the United States, only 8 people had laboratory-confirmed SARS; all 8 had traveled to areas where SARS-CoV transmission was occurring.
-The overall case fatality rate was 10%, but varied by age, ranging from < 1% in people aged 24 years and younger to > 50% in those aged 65 years and older.

 The next HCoV to cause deadly infection was Middle East Respiratory Syndrome coronavirus (MERS-CoV), which emerged in the Arabian Peninsula in September 2012.
-MERS-CoV has caused recurrent outbreaks that have sickened over 2,500 people with a case fatality rate of about 35%.
+MERS-CoV has caused recurrent outbreaks that have sickened over 2,500 people and about 1 in 3 infected people died.
 Most infected people lived in or recently traveled from the Arabian Peninsula.
-85% of cases were reported from Saudi Arabia.
-The largest MERS outbreak outside the Arabian Peninsula occurred in South Korea in 2015, associated with a traveler returning from the Arabian Peninsula.
+85% of cases were reported in Saudi Arabia.
+The largest outbreak of MERS outside the Arabian Peninsula occurred in South Korea in 2015, associated with a traveler returning from the Arabian Peninsula.

 The seventh HCoV to be discovered is SARS-CoV2, the cause of an outbreak, named COVID-19, that is currently spreading worldwide.
-The outbreak began in Wuhan, a city of over 11 million, in Hubei Province, Central China.
+The outbreak began in Wuhan in Central China.
 (Wuhan is home to the Wuhan Institute of Virology, a leading center for coronavirus research, although no connection is suspected between the research and the current outbreak.)
-The infection is believed to have originated in bats and to have made the jump to human beings at a seafood and live animal market in the city, via an intermediate host (thought to be the pangolin, a scaled, ant-eating mammal) that was being sold as exotic food at the market; 55% of the early cases were linked to that market, which was closed on Jan 1, 2020.
-Subsequent cases likely acquired the infection from other human cases (1).
-The incubation period for 95% of cases was reported to be ≤14 days, supporting a 14-day quarantine period.
+The infection is believed to have originated in bats and to have made the jump to human beings at a seafood and live animal market in the city, through an infected animal that was being sold as exotic food at the market.
+Subsequent patients likely acquired the infection from other human cases.
+The incubation period was reported to be less than 14 days, supporting a 14-day quarantine period.

-After 9 weeks of sustained transmission, Hubei Province currently reports 64,084 confirmed cases with 2,346 deaths.
+After 9 weeks of sustained transmission, as of February 25, Hubei Province reports 64,084 confirmed cases with 2,346 deaths.
 The actual number of cases is probably much higher as only the most severe cases are likely included in reports due to shortages of testing kits.
+The fatality rate so far seems lower than that of SARS and MERS but higher than that of epidemic influenza.
 The presence of many undiagnosed mild infections is probably limiting efforts to control further spread of this infection.
-The rapidity of spread is high when compared to the 2003 SARS outbreak, suggesting SARS-CoV2 is much more transmissible than SARS-CoV.

-Chinese authorities responded on Jan 23, 2020 by quarantining millions of people in Hubei Province.
-The restrictions came on the eve of Lunar New Year, when many people travel home.
-In fact, it was estimated that five million people left Wuhan before the lockdown began and the number of cases correspondingly surged in the surrounding Chinese provinces.
-Also, cases with a history of travel to or from Wuhan then began to appear outside China, in places such as Hong Kong and Singapore.
+Chinese authorities responded by quarantining millions of people in Hubei Province on Jan 23, 2020.
+The restrictions came on the eve of Lunar New Year - one of the most important dates in the Chinese calendar, when millions of people travel home.
+In fact, it was estimated that five million people left Wuhan before the lockdown began and the number of cases correspondingly surged in the surrounding Chinese provinces and cases with a history of travel to or from Wuhan then began to appear outside China, in places such as Hong Kong and Singapore.

 Transmission of SARS-CoV2

 A pandemic involves sustained transmission through multiple generations of the infectious agent in many countries on a global scale.
 Up until now, almost 98% of cases have occurred in China.
-COVID-19 outside China has involved mainly travelers who became infected in China.
+Outside China, infections have involved mainly travelers who became infected in China.
 Sustained transmission of SARS-CoV2 outside China has occurred in only a few countries, but the pattern is clearly changing rapidly.
-Just over a recent 48-hour period, from Feb 21 to Feb 23, the number of cases reported from S. Korea more than doubled from 204 to 602; South Korea is now second only to China in number of cases.
-The number of cases also increased dramatically over a few days in Iran recently from 0 to 43, and in Italy from 3 to 132.
-We have no data on the presence of COVID-19 in resource-poor regions without the ability to diagnose this disease; of particular concern are countries in Africa where China has developed a large presence in the past several years (2).

-There is as yet no vaccine that could prevent further spread of SARS-CoV2, and no specific antiviral drugs for it.
-But researchers worldwide are moving quickly to test drugs such as Kaletra, a combination of two protease inhibitors, lopinavir and ritonavir, used to treat HIV/AIDS, chloroquine, an antimalarial, and remdesivir, a nucleotide analog that was originally tested against Ebola.
-Many organizations, including the NIH, the Chinese Center for Disease Control and Prevention, the University of Hong Kong, the University of Queensland, the University of Saskatchewan, and several pharmaceutical companies are using published genomes to develop possible vaccines against SARS-CoV-2.
+There is as yet no vaccine that could prevent further spread of SARS-CoV2, and no specific antiviral drugs that could treat it.
+But researchers worldwide are moving quickly to test drugs.
+Many organizations, including the NIH, the Chinese Center for Disease Control and Prevention, the University of Hong Kong, the University of Queensland, the University of Saskatchewan, and pharmaceutical companies are working to develop possible vaccines against SARS-CoV-2.
 It is hoped that rapid vaccine and drug development can mitigate the evolution of COVID-19 into a pandemic.

-Environmental surfaces that are frequently touched by multiple people (eg, doorknobs, bathroom fixtures, keyboards elevator buttons) should be cleaned using disposable wipes before each use.
+Surfaces that are touched by many people (eg, elevator buttons, doorknobs, bathroom fixtures) should be cleaned regularly with a disposable wipe.